vedanarasimhan/vedanarasimhan.github.io/_publications/econgrowthandinstitutions.md

 #citation: 'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---

-'Traditional models of economic development focus on moving people from rural areas to urban areas.
+Traditional models of economic development focus on moving people from rural areas to urban areas.
 In lower income countries however, the majority of individuals continue to live in rural areas.
 This has generated concern that development policy focused mainly on rural areas may decrease migration and hence negatively impact economic development by keeping people in villages.
 This paper considers